elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/query_examples.md

 <img src=sock_recvmsg_d1.png>
 <br /><br />

 The output graph shows that function `sock_recvmsg` is defined in file net/socket.c on line 900.
 It calls three functions: `msg_data_left`, `security_socket_recvmsg`, and `sock_recvmsg_nosec`.
 The calls to these functions takes place from net/socket.c on lines 902, 902, and 904.
 The three called functions are defined in include/linux/socket.h:157, security/security.c:2127, and net/socket.c:883 respectively.
-Notice the node labels refer each function definition, not declaration.
+Notice the node labels refer each function's definition, not declaration.

 Increasing the `--depth` argument makes the query_callgraph.py walk the call chains deeper.
 For instance, with `--depth 2`, the output becomes: